 Position announcement template, sample candidate evaluation form, search committee guidelines, and videos

-- Position announcement template for cluster hires.
-This template can be modified to suit regular non-cluster positions.
+- Position announcement template for tenure track positions.
+This template can be modified to suit your positions.

 - Office for Institutional Equity and Diversity resources: Guidelines for Recruiting a Diverse Workforce; 2011 Faculty Search Video, and more.